Current Research

 About | PhD

-My PhD research project was intentionally designed to be interdisciplinary and was developed in partnership with Royal Holloway, University of London and Royal Botanic Gardens, Kew to address new geographies of tea production in the 21st Century.
+My PhD research project was intentionally designed to be interdisciplinary and developed in partnership with Royal Holloway, University of London, and the Royal Botanic Gardens, Kew, to address the new geographies of tea production in the 21st Century.

-Tea cultivation is experiencing a renaissance in Europe and North America, with an expanding number of tea growers and makers supplying niche specialty teas to consumers globally, chiefly facilitated via Internet marketing.
-I find this human behavior paired with historical context fascinating.
+Tea cultivation is experiencing a renaissance in Europe and North America, with an expanding number of tea growers and makers supplying niche speciality teas to consumers globally, chiefly facilitated via Internet marketing.
+I find this human behaviour, paired with its historical context, fascinating.
 Therefore, my research examines the implications of this phenomenon for cultures of tea production, our understanding of tea’s geographies, and, importantly, tea’s biodiversity as we all face climate uncertainty and stress.

-This project has grown out of my research into the historic tea specimens in the Economic Botany collection at Kew.
-This work, spoken to below, highlighted the significance of these specimens in documenting successive introductions of tea cultivation, first in Assam, then in Sri Lanka, Jamaica, Kenya, and other colonies in the British Empire.
+This project has evolved from my research into the historic tea specimens in the Economic Botany collection at Kew.
+This work, discussed below, highlights the significance of these specimens in documenting the successive introductions of tea cultivation, first in Assam, then in Sri Lanka, Jamaica, Kenya, and other colonies within the British Empire.
 My doctoral research builds on this to investigate contemporary introductions of tea in the United Kingdom and the United States.

 DO YOU GROW TEA (Camellia sinensis) in the UNITED KINGDOM or UNITED STATES??